dogweather/forkful/content/en/google-apps-script/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-02-01 21:11:59.606220-07:00
-description: "Debugging in Google Apps Script (GAS) involves the process of identifying\
+description: "Google Apps Script provides a built-in debugger within the Apps Script\
-  \ and removing errors from scripts intended to automate Google Apps or build web\u2026"
+  \ Editor to help troubleshoot scripts.
+Here's how to initiate and use the debugger:\u2026"
 lastmod: '2024-03-13T22:44:59.674063-06:00'
 model: gpt-4-0125-preview
-summary: "Debugging in Google Apps Script (GAS) involves the process of identifying\
+summary: "Google Apps Script provides a built-in debugger within the Apps Script Editor\
-  \ and removing errors from scripts intended to automate Google Apps or build web\u2026"
+  \ to help troubleshoot scripts.
+Here's how to initiate and use the debugger:\u2026"
 title: Using a debugger
+weight: 35
 ---

 ## How to: